-- Best Car Insurance For College Students
+- Best Car Insurance Providers For College Students

-- Car Insurance For College Students: What Do You Need?
+- Car Insurance Coverages For College Students

-- FAQ About The Best Car Insurance For College Students
+- FAQ: Car Insurance For College Students

-Best Car Insurance For College Students
+Best Car Insurance Providers For College Students

-|Best Car Insurance For College Students||Our Overall Rating||
+|Best Car Insurance |

 |Good Student Discount||Student Away at School Discount|

-*You may notice that some car insurance companies are listed above those with higher star ratings.
+*You may notice that some auto insurance companies are listed above those with higher star ratings.
 This is because our ratings take into account nationwide factors, while our ranking for this article looks specifically at what insurance providers are best for car insurance for college students.

-#2 Auto-Owners Insurance: Best Coverage for College Students
+#2 Auto-Owners Insurance: Best Coverage For Students

-- Good student discount: College students who maintain a B or better grade-point average could save up to 20 percent on Auto-Owners car insurance.
+- Good student discount: Drivers who maintain a B or better grade-point average could save up to 20 percent on car insurance for college students.

 - Student away at school discount: Students who attend school more than 100 miles away from home without the insured vehicle receive additional discounts.

-- Teen driver monitoring discount: If you have a GPS permanently installed in your vehicle, you could qualify for additional savings.
+- Teen driver monitoring discount: If you have GPS permanently installed in your vehicle, you could qualify for additional savings.